Ministry promises teachers will get correct holiday pay

 The minister says Novopay should work better now that a backlog of pay instructions dating from August and September has been cleared.

-Next story in National: Support for productive Maori land plan
+Next story in New Zealand: Support for productive Maori land plan

 Copyright © 2012, Radio New Zealand